 Fall in Love With Florence

-The International Conference SWS Florence Art 2019, will be held in the magnificent heart of Italy, the cradle of the Renaisissance - enchanting Florence (FI) Italy.
+The International SWS Conference on Arts & Humanities, will be held in the magnificent Auditorium Al Duomo, right into the cradle of the Renaissance - the enchanting Florence (FI), Italy.

 History and Development